chickentuna/sockit/README.md

 # sockit
-A test project for Node.js + Socket.io used for a gaming server
+A test project for a strange ruleset of chess